thos37/om-next-demo/README.md

 ```
 Open your browser to [http://localhost:8081](http://localhost:8081)

-To see server reloading in action, try changing todomvc.server/index to the following and reload your browser:
+To see server reloading in action, change 'todomvc.server/index to the following and reload your browser:
 ```clojure
 (defn index [req]
       {:status 200